QuentinRa/blog.quentinra.dev/info/css/index.md

       href="/path/to/style.css">
 ```

-This is the best way, as developers won't have to look every file for CSS.
+This is the best way, as developers won't have to look at every file for CSS.
 You will also be able to use CDN to speed up your website.

 </td>
 </tr>